HiroFujisame/Nend-Sudes/README.md

 ---

 02/apr/2021 - Finally i feel safe riding the car with my friend.
 He took his license and is practicing really hard, before i just felt like we could pass away any moment 🤣 .

+---

+12/apr/2021 - I thought my PC couldn't run The Witcher 3 but i think I was wrong lol, 've been playing for hours straight and already have 12 hours in one day '-'.